2017-2019: Same-sex marriage in TaiwanHsu

 The high court in Taiwan issued a ruling stating that a ban on same-sex marriages is unconstitutional.
 It gave the government two years in which to amend the law and legalize marriage equality for persons of all sexual orientations.
 1

 At the time of the ruling, there were no countries in Asia that had legalized same-sex marriages.
-2 This is also the situation in late 2018.
+2 This was also the situation in late 2018.

 The court issued a press release saying: